-Barrie Kreinik is an actor, singer, writer, audiobook narrator, and dialect coach based in New York City.
+Barrie Kreinik is an actor, singer, writer, audiobook narrator, and coach based in New York City.

 Want to get the latest scoop in your inbox?